opencog/sensory/opencog/atoms/irc/README.md

 equivalences.

 * Continuous space: Movement in a space with arbitrarily small movement increments.
-The shape of the space is contrained by equivalences (e.g. group presentation equivalences that convert a free group into Eucliden space).
+The shape of the space is constrained by equivalences (e.g. group presentation equivalences that convert a free group into Eucliden space).
 This includes holonomic constraints: the joint-angle space of a robot arm.

-There is no "continuos movement" in IRC.
+There is no "continuous movement" in IRC.
 So punt on that.

 ### Perception of possibilities
 The menu of actions needs to be perceived: one must explicitly "look at" the menu of possible actions that lead to possible future worlds.
 To have a consistent paradigm of what we've done so far, the answer seems to
-be: open the object (like a directory listing) and read whats there, and pick one.
+be: open the object (like a directory listing) and read what's there, and pick one.

 ### Designating actions